Sons of the Union Veterans of the Civil War (SUVCW) is a volunteer, patriotic educational organization similar to the Grand

 SUVCW’s patriotic education includes teaching patriotism and the duties of citizenship, the true history of our country,

 and the love and honor of our flag.
-Each year, the order conducts presentations in schools and thought out the community.
+Each year, the order conducts presentations in schools and throughout the community.

 The SUVCW encourages the